-19 May RNID and Contacta team up to deliver best possible expertise to Cotswold village hall
+19 May RNID and Contacta team up at Cotswold village hall

 Shurdington Community Centre, situated south of Cheltenham in a Cotswolds village, holds a capacity of 300 in the main hall and has 3 meeting rooms.
 The hall accommodates a preschool and hosts baby and toddler clubs, exercise classes, Parish Council meetings, a health clinic and many more groups and societies.